otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/frontend-module/01-github-workflow-and-react.md

 What is a scope?
 A noun referring to functionality in your codebase, i.e., authentication.

 Familiarise yourself with this convention, particularly if you are currently enrolled in my courses.
-However, if you are not, then it is something you should consider adding to your existing **Git** skills & knowledge.
+However, if you are not, then it is something you should consider adding to your existing **Git** skills and knowledge.

 You are probably wondering, how do I write a message using this convention.
 A **Git** commit looks like this: